Electric car use by country: Switzerland

 As of April 2016, over 12,000 EVs had been registered since 2012.

 Sales of new battery electric vehicles (BEV) rose from 3257 in 2015 to 5139 in 2018.
 At the first half of 2019, 5938 new BEV were sold, representing 3.8% of the overall sales.

 Deliveries of the Mitsubishi i MiEV. the Nissan Leaf were launched in 2011.

 The government offers no subsidies or incentives for purchasing EVs.
 Cantons can propose special discounts on annual taxes depending on the car's efficiency label and range from 100% rebate (e.g. Solothurn) to 0%.

 Taiwan

 Taiwan has a plan to ban all non-electric vehicles in the coming decades, due to concerns over air quality.
 The plan calls for all new government vehicles and public buses to be electric by 2030, ban sales of nonelectric motorcycles by 2035, and ban sales of nonelectric four-wheel vehicles by 2040.

 In 2014 a local taxi association purchased over 1,500 BYD electric minivans.

 Thailand

 Turkey

-In 2019, 0.1% of cars sold in Turkey were hybrid or electric.
+As of 2024 there are no low emission zones: 2% of cars on the road are hybrid and about 1% fully electric.
+As of 2024 almost all the EVs are cars, and analysts say the government’s main aim is to protect vehicle manufacturers.
+In 2024 almost 20% of cars sold were hybrid and 10% fully electric.